Jony Rodríguez

-Jonathan Rodríguez Menéndez (born 9 July 1991), commonly known as Jony, is a Spanish professional footballer who plays as a left winger for Sporting de Gijón on loan from S.S.
-Lazio.
+Jonathan Rodríguez Menéndez (born 9 July 1991), commonly known as Jony, is a Spanish professional footballer who plays as a left winger.

 Club career

 Early years

 Born in Cangas del Narcea, Asturias, Jony finished his youth career with FC Barcelona after a period with local Real Oviedo.
 He made his senior debut with the latter's reserves in the 2010–11 season, in the Tercera División.

 In June 2011, Jony moved to Segunda División B club Marino de Luanco.
 He continued competing at that level the following years, representing Getafe CF B, Real Avilés CF and Sporting de Gijón B.

 Sporting Gijón

 Jony signed a new two-year deal with the latter's first team on 7 May 2014.
 He played his first match as a professional three days later, starting and scoring the first goal in a 2–1 home win over Hércules CF in the Segunda División.

 In the 2014–15 campaign, Jony contributed seven goals in 41 appearances as the Rojiblancos returned to La Liga after a three-year absence.
 He made his debut in the competition on 23 August 2015, starting the 0–0 home draw against Real Madrid.

 Jony scored his first goal in the Spanish top flight on 23 September, but in a 2–1 loss at Rayo Vallecano.